tcorral/javascript-challenges-book/autoexecute/README.md

 ---

-What is the value of variable 'a'?
+What is the value of variable 'testValue'?

 ```js